 How to clean a leather sofa with holes?

 It can be pretty difficult to clean a leather sofa with holes.
-If the dirt and debris have already worked their way into the crevices, it can be tough to remove them without damaging the leather.
+If the dirt and debris have already worked their way into the crevices, removing them without damaging the leather can be tough.
 Here are a few tips on how to clean a leather sofa with holes:

 - Use a vacuum cleaner with a soft brush attachment to gently remove any dirt and debris from the surface of the leather.